TheThingsNetwork/docs/_content/devices/rak811-lora-module-breakout-board/configuring-rak811breakoutboard.md

 The purpose of this document is to demonstrate on how to configure the RAK811 thru the use of AT Commands via a Serial Port Tool running in your Windows PC.
 The list below shows the AT Commands available for use:

+>Note: It is highly recommended to use our own RAK Serial Port Tool for its built-in AT Commands for your convenience.

 | AT Command | Description |
 | --- | --- |
 | at+version | Get the current firmware version number. |